gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Separated Illegal Guides/Illegal Items Guide.md

 - Suspicious Sand can be obtained by letting it fall onto an item frame
 - Decorated Pots stack with each other

+**Preview 1.19.80.20 - Preview 1.19.33 (UBC) (Experimental) (0.12 Downgrading)**
+- Downgrading a Cherry door in block form from 1.19.80.20 to 1.19.73 will cause it to convert to Unknown Blocks and when updating them back in item form they will become unplacable

 **Preview 1.19.80.21**
 - Suspicious Gravel can be obtained by letting it fall onto an item frame